kevinpollet/typescript-es-modules-node-example/README.md

 - `type: module`: New package.json field to treat all `.js` files in project as ES Modules, see [app](./packages/app/package.json) and [es-module](./packages/es-module/package.json) files.
 - `--experimental-modules`: Flag to enable new experimental modules feature.
-- `--es-module-specifier-resolution=node`: By default, file extensions are mandatory in import, this flag enable CommonJS-style automatic extension resolution behavior.
-This flag is required because TypeScript do not add imported file extension in transpiled code.
+- `--es-module-specifier-resolution=node`: By default, file extensions are mandatory in import.
+This flag enable CommonJS-style automatic extension resolution behavior.
+This flag is required because [TypeScript does not add imported file extension in transpiled code](https://github.com/microsoft/TypeScript/issues/16577).

 ### TypeScript